Vilela99/Calculator/README.md

 # Calculator

-This project is a functional calculator developed in [language or technology used, e.g., Python, JavaScript].
+This project is a functional calculator developed in C#.
 The calculator performs basic operations and is continually being improved to add new features.

 ## Features